Why St. Paddys Day in Dublin is a Crazy Idea

 10. Think outside the box for parade day.
 There are parades all over Ireland for Paddys Day celebration.
 Try Cork, Killarney, Shannon, Galway, Midleton for a more authentic, village celebration without the crowds.

-No matter what you do, or where you find yourself – if you’re in Ireland for St Patrick’s Day, and you’re bound to have the most incredible, authentic St Paddy’s Day ever!
+No matter what you do, or where you find yourself – if you’re in Ireland for St Patrick’s Day, you’re bound to have the most incredible, authentic St Paddy’s Day ever!
+Have fun!